kkeremsezgin/kkeremsezgin/README.md

 ### 👨‍💻 About Me

-I'm a Computer Engineering student at Istanbul University, passionate about software development and building practical, user-friendly applications.
+I am a first-year computer engineering student at Istanbul University, passionate about exploring the realms of coding, data science, machine learning and building practical, user-friendly applications.
 I enjoy tackling problems with code and am always eager to learn new technologies.

 Outside of coding, I was a competitive basketball player for 10 years, which taught me a lot about teamwork, discipline, and leadership.